-BAWAG faces neutral-to-low governance risks, and its risk management, policies and procedures are in line with industry practices and commensurate with its universal banking model and multi-country operations.
-Following the exit of a private equity investor, the remaining private equity investor has also reduced its stake to 4.6% from 12.1%, while retaining one affiliated representative on the supervisory board.
-Austria's developed institutional framework mitigates associated governance risks.
+BAWAG faces neutral-to-low governance risks, and its risk management, policies and procedures are in line with industry best practices and commensurate with its universal banking model and multi-country operations.
+While BAWAG's strategy of growing its franchise through bolt-on acquisitions adds operational risks, the bank's track record of successfully integrating its acquired businesses provides a mitigating factor.